 Intent of the Cultural Life Program:

-The intent of the Cultural Life Program (CLP) is to encourage students to attend a variety of high quality events that provide enriching, challenging cultural experiences.
-Collectively, events carrying CLP credit should engage students in a spectrum of issues, ideas, and artistic expressions from various disciplines and cultures.
-Events will foster a sense of community on campus, and should help those in attendance see multiple compelling and legitimate views on cultural issues, inspiring a life-long pursuit of intellectual fulfillment and cultural engagement.
+The Cultural Life Program (CLP) encourages students to attend a variety of high quality events that provide enriching and challenging cultural experiences.
+Events carrying CLP credit should engage students across a broad spectrum of issues, ideas, and artistic expressions from various disciplines and cultures.
+They should foster a sense of community on campus, and expose those who attend to multiple compelling views on a wide range of issues, inspiring a life-long pursuit of intellectual fulfillment and engagement.

 A broad range of perspectives is expected.
 CLP credit does not imply University endorsement of the views expressed by any participant in the event.
 The faculty sponsors may not necessarily hold the viewpoints expressed in the event.